Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 Drive into a parking bay and reverse out.

-4. There is no comparison between this test, and your original learner test; apart from they are both in a car.
-The maximum minor faults you are allowed to commit are 6.
+There is no comparison between this test and your original learner test; apart from they are both in a car.
+The maximum minor faults you are allowed to are 6.
 This is an advanced driving test, and needs the commitment it deserves.
-The good news is with Access driving instructor training 90% of our trainees pass 1st time.
+The good news is with Access driving instructor training 98% of our trainees pass 1st time.

-If you’re still apprehensive about your driving, please contact us, and we will give you an assessment lesson.
+If you’re unsure about anything at all, please contact us, and we will give you an assessment lesson to demonstrate in practice what is required to put you at ease.

 In preparation for the final test, part 3 is where we teach you how to teach others, and again we give you as much support, and help as we can to maximise your chances of success.
 The prior driving instructor training you have received will help you with this final phase.